Nanu00/searchio/README.md

 pip install -r requirements.txt
 ```

-Obtain Discord bot credentials and place in a file named .env in the same directory as main.py
+Obtain Discord bot credentials and place in a .env file in the same directory as main.py

-* Syntax: `DISCORD_TOKEN = [copy paste token]`
+`DISCORD_TOKEN = [copy paste token]`

 Run main.py from commandline

 ## To develop:
-  Create a pull request.

   All search modules are imported from ./src

   The modules each have the ability to send messages using discord.py.